 - Print out and use this canvas to put your ideas in order.

 - Use existing templates as a guideline.
 Check out our library of templates to find inspiration and see what agenda sessions look like in practice!
 Some templates are marked as “essential”, these are basic structures you can easily duplicate to start adding your own content.
+Workshops are a great place to look, though you might also find meeting agenda templates useful to explore!

 - Share your designs and any questions in our friendly Community space, and keep your eye out for the next template design events and competitions!